 I converse with real people like you and me instead of trying to follow larger than life experts or wasting time on trying to make lurkers respond to me.

 How does that look actually?
-I have a prioritized stream for the few dozens of engagers I follow closely using a Twitter list or a Google+ circle.
+I have a prioritized stream for the few dozens of engagers I follow closely using a Twitter list.

 For many years it was enough to garner a large following on social media.
 You could depend on at least some of these people to see your updates and to spread the word about them.

 In recent years however fewer and fewer people will even see what you say or share.
 Social Media sites have implemented algorithms that prefer already popular people and content.